-The recovery of the central rock-rat is primarily dependent on reducing the impacts of feral cats and determining, applying favourable fire management practices.
-If feasible, the establishment of secure populations through translocation will enhance this.
+The recovery of the central rock-rat is primarily dependent on reducing the impacts of feral cats and determining and then applying favourable fire management practices.
 Because the current known distribution is entirely restricted to the most rugged landscapes in arid Australia, threats such as land clearing and mining-associated development are less likely to apply to this species.
 However, given the highly limited nature of rock-rat refuge habitat, any proposals to develop within or close to this habitat could be catastrophic for the central rock-rat.